ksu-cs-textbooks/cis526/content/x-examples/01-express-starter/02-express-starter.md

 ## Committing to GitHub

-Now is a great time to commit our project to GitHub.
+Now is a great time to commit and push our project to GitHub.
 Before we do, however, we should double-check that our project has a proper `server/.gitignore` file.
 It should have been created by the Express application generator if we used the `--git` option, but it is always important to double-check that it is there before trying to commit a new project.

 ![Gitignore File](images/examples/01/express_7.png)